-Wait, but you yourself said that ethical management is a departure from the mechanistic approach.
-Now you are talking about the transfer from the existential plane to the engineering one.
+Wait, but you said yourself that ethical management is a departure from the mechanistic approach.
+Now you are talking about a transfer from the existential plane to the engineering one.

-Evgeny: When I say "mechanistic approach", I mean first of all the attitude towards myself and subordinates from a functional point of view, throwing aside all personal factors and qualities.
+Evgeny: When I say "mechanistic approach", I mean first of all the attitude towards oneself and subordinates from a functional point of view, putting aside all personal factors and qualities.

-When I talk about the translation of a problem from the existential plane to the engineering plane, it is, if we primitivize, the translation of a problem from the impossible to the possible.
+When I talk about the transfer of a task from the existential plane to the engineering plane, it is, if we primitivize, the transfer of a task from the impossible to the possible.

 Such a transition from Da Vinci to the Wright brothers.
 Where the former dreams of the fundamental possibility of flight, and the latter iteratively solve this problem (by understanding the processes occurring in the interaction of the wing plane and the airflow).
 So it is here.